Overview

 - Represented the same mobile diagnostic and imaging services company in an FCA investigation into Medicare billing/coding of a line of services, which resulted in a favorable settlement for the client without a DOJ press release.

-- Serves as lead counsel for a series of clinical laboratories that performed PGx and CGx testing, whose alleged owner has been criminally charged with health care fraud, violations of the Anti-Kickback Statute, and money laundering.
+- Serves as lead counsel for a series of clinical laboratories that performed PGx and CGx testing, whose alleged owner was criminally charged with health care fraud, violations of the Anti-Kickback Statute, and money laundering.

-- Represents a large East Coast ambulatory medical clinic (AMC) with respect to a government investigation involving a number of complex billing, medical necessity, and anti-kickback issues.
-We have drafted numerous white papers and presentations to the government.
+- Represented a large East Coast academic medical center with respect to an FCA government investigation involving a number of complex billing, medical necessity, and anti-kickback issues stemming from two qui tam One resulted in a nonintervention decision and closure of that investigation, and the other resulted in a favorable settlement for the client.

-- Represents a physician who has pled guilty to conspiracy to commit health care fraud for prescribing durable medical equipment in violation of the Anti-Kickback Statute.
+- Represents a physician who has pled guilty to conspiracy to commit health care fraud in federal court in New Jersey for prescribing durable medical equipment in violation of the Anti-Kickback Statute.

 Recognition

-- Listed in The Best Lawyers in America, Criminal Defense: White Collar (2020 to 2024), Health Care Law (2024).
+- Listed in The Best Lawyers in America: Criminal Defense: White Collar (2020 to 2025); Health Care Law (2024, 2025).
 This award is conferred by Best Lawyers.
 A description of the selection methodology is available here.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.

-- Selected to Chambers USA: America’s Leading Lawyers for Business, New Jersey—Litigation: White-Collar Crime & Government Investigations (2020 to 2023).
+- Selected to Chambers USA: America’s Leading Lawyers for Business: New Jersey—Litigation: White-Collar Crime & Government Investigations, "Leader in Their Field" (2020 to 2024).

 Melissa Jampol acts for corporations and individuals facing a wide range of allegations, such as fraud and money laundering.
 She is also adept at handling internal investigations.
 According to a source, "Melissa straddles the criminal and civil world incredibly well.
 She is a terrific attorney who is sharp and astute when faced with the substance of matters."
 Another source says, "She ensures her clients don't have to see the inside of a courtroom."